-[FASHION] THE LONG AWAITED LFWM AW18 COLLECTIONS BEGIN TODAY, HERE IS A RE-CAP OF THE TRENDS AND STANDARDS SET LAST SEASON.
+[STYLE] THE LONG AWAITED LFWM AW18 COLLECTIONS BEGIN TODAY, HERE IS A RE-CAP OF THE TRENDS AND STANDARDS SET LAST SEASON.

 THE LONG AWAITED LFWM AW18 COLLECTIONS BEGIN TODAY, HERE IS A RE-CAP OF TRENDS AND THE STANDARDS SET LAST SEASON.